Indians rally for five in 9th, beat Red Sox 7-5

+BOSTON (AP) — The Cleveland Indians had plenty to celebrate despite the late hour.

-BOSTON (AP) — Roberto Perez and Greg Allen homered for Cleveland during a five-run ninth inning as the Indians rallied to beat the Boston Red Sox 7-5 on Tuesday night.
+Zach Plesac delivered a solid start in his major league debut and the bottom of Cleveland’s lineup led a wild ninth-inning rally as the Indians scored five and beat the Boston Red Sox 7-5 on Tuesday night.

+“I was proud of the whole group.
+We’ve had a tough, tough week, and they kept on playing and they kept on having energy,” Cleveland manager Terry Francona said.
+“I don’t care what time it is.
+We get to go home with a win.”

+The Indians didn’t score at all until the eighth inning and trailed 5-2 entering the ninth, when Boston’s bullpen imploded and Cleveland rallied behind some unlikely sources.

-Jordan Luplow added a two-run double after Cleveland tied it and and Brad Hand survived a bit of a shaky ninth for his 14th save, completing a rare come-from-behind win for the Indians on a rough night for relievers.
+Roberto Perez led off the ninth with a homer off Ryan Brasier and Greg Allen hit a two-run shot to tie it at 5-all.
+Jordan Luplow added a two-run double to give Cleveland its first lead and Brad Hand survived a bit of a shaky ninth for his 14th save, completing a rare come-from-behind win for the Indians on a rough night for relievers.

+Plesac pitched 5 1-3 innings, holding Boston to one run on four hits after being interrupted by a one hour and nine minute rain delay in the middle of the second inning.

+“I thought he accounted for himself really well,” Francona said.
+“There was a lot thrown at him.
+He’s making his debut at Fenway.
+It’s raining.
+He doesn’t know if we’re going to start on time, then there’s a delay. .
+He wasn’t scared.
+He didn’t back down from anybody.”

 Nick Wittgren (2-0) got the win despite allowing two runs on three hits in the eighth, his only inning.